 - About 5 percent of the collisions involved a single motorcycle without another object.

 - The remaining 15 percent of accidents involved a motorcycle colliding with a non-motor vehicle object.

 - Close to 90 percent of the fatalities resulted from motorcycles colliding with other motor vehicles.

 The researchers then divided up the accidents to look at the various factors that could have played a role in the crash.Age of the Motorcycle Riders

 First, the researchers looked at how the age of the motorcycle rider impacted the severity of the accident.
-The researchers divided the age of the riders involved into three separate categories, which included minors (under the age of 18), adults aged 18 to 60, and elderly individuals over the age of 60.
-They found that those who were over the age of 60 were about 50 percent more likely to sustain a fatality if involved in a motorcycle accident.
+The researchers divided the riders' age into three separate categories, which included minors (under the age of 18), adults aged 18 to 60, and elderly individuals over the age of 60.
+They found those over 60 were about 50 percent more likely to sustain a fatality if involved in a motorcycle accident.
 Some of the potential reasons that the researchers suggested for this include: